nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 | `422`     | INVALID_PARAMETER | Submitted parameter is not valid. |
 | `422`     | REFERENCE_NOT_FOUND | Referenced resource not found. |

 #### Example 4.
-Invalid Reference #####
+Invalid reference #####

-For example sending/creating a new Task using the RESTful API fails as an invalid organisational reference is supplied, then the following error details would be returned:
+For example if the RESTful API fails when an invalid organisational reference is supplied, then the following error details would be returned:

 ```json
 {